Achievable logoAchievable logo

 2. Vestibule - for balance

-• Both regions send signals along separate fiber bundles that merge into the vestibulocochlear nerve.
-Within the cochlea, the spiral ganglia house the neurons that transduce sound into neural impulses.
-The stapes connects to the oval window, where fluid waves begin.
+• These regions send signals along separate fiber bundles that join to form the vestibulocochlear nerve.
+In the cochlea, the spiral ganglia contain the neurons involved in transducing sound into neural impulses.
+The stapes contacts the oval window, where vibrations begin to generate fluid waves.

 Scala and fluid motion

-Vibrations transferred by the ossicles move the fluid in these scalae.
+Vibrations transmitted by the ossicles set the fluid in these scalae in motion.

-• High-frequency sound waves affect areas near the oval window, while low-frequency waves travel farther toward the tip of the cochlea.
+• High-frequency sound waves produce the greatest effect near the oval window, while low-frequency waves travel farther toward the tip of the cochlea.

 Sound wave transmission to cochlea